ning-y/scripts/README.md

 - **vcompile**: Combines many videos from youtube-dl compatible URLs into one video.
 Requires ffmpeg, and ffmpeg-normalize. ffmpeg must have been compiled with `--enable-libfreetype`.
+- **cigs**: Collect .gitignore style files in the current directory, given a filename.
+Outputs each line of each .ignore file prepended with the appropriate relative paths.